jpin730/angular-pokemon-trainer/README.md

 ## Build

 Run `ng build` or `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Dockerize

+Run `docker-compose up -d` to build and serve (Nginx) the project in production mode with Docker.
+The app will be served in port `4200`.

+Run `docker-compose down` to stop serving app with Docker.